-These are exciting times for cancer patients, as evidenced by a new wave of cancer cognoscenti who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle in order to understand their own bodies and to try and fix the mess they’re in.
-The metabolic approach to cancer allows us mere mortals to take an active role in our own cancer care – which is a hugely empowering thing to do.
+There is a new wave of cancer cognoscenti – empowered patients who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle to improve their chances of survival.
+The metabolic approach to cancer allows us to take an active role in our own cancer care.
 There are many routes into this new territory but Jane McLelland’s ground-breaking ‘metro map’ is leading the way, providing new inspiration for patients with advanced cancer.

-I’m so excited to see people moving beyond what the NHS currently offers to increase their chances of survival, it’s something I’ve advocated for decades, but I’m also worried about some of the ‘facts’ that are doing the rounds.
-Metabolic pathways are tricky to understand, and they don’t always work according to the text book.
-Moreover, there is a minefield of difference between nutrition for whole body health and nutrition for tumour starvation.
-So, while it’s great to see Facebook forums buzzing with cancer patients offering each other nutrition advice focussed on tumour starvation, it’s also cause for concern.
-Controlling nutrient delivery to your tumour cells is a lot more complicated than it sounds, and there is a real risk that in trying to starve your cancer out of existence you might accidentally do the same to yourself, or at least disable some of the ways your body is trying to heal you.
+It’s good to see people looking beyond what the NHS currently offers but metabolic pathways are complex, and they don’t always work according to the text book.
+Controlling nutrient delivery to tumour cells is complex, and there is a risk that in trying to starve your cancer you may accidentally disable some of the ways your body is trying to heal you.

-This post is an attempt to add some clarity to the subject.
-It’s a long read, cramming several years of study and clinical experience into an acceptable length article, so please “bear with”.
+This rest of this post provides more detail about how the ketogenic diet works as an integrated choice.
+It’s a long read, cramming several years of study and clinical experience into a few paragraphs, so please “bear with”.
 And if I’m teaching you to suck eggs, forgive me.

 1. The fate of macronutrients

-The most important thing to be clear about is that the nutrients you put into your mouth don’t determine the nutrient supply to your tumour: they rarely reach your cells in the same format.
+The inconvenient truth that inspired this article is this: the nutrients you put into your mouth don’t determine the nutrient supply to your tumour: they rarely reach your cells in the same format.
 So, for example, if you want to starve your tumour of fats, a low fat diet might not be the way to do it.
-Likewise, if you want to limit key amino acids (the building blocks of protein) a vegan diet might not be the best way.
+Likewise, if you want to limit key amino acids (the building blocks of protein) a vegan diet might not be the best or only way.

 The macronutrients we eat are, by and large, broken down into smaller particles for absorption and frequently rebuilt in an entirely different way when they hit the bloodstream.